 The Klickitat is a short, hour and twenty minute drive from Portland, which makes it an easy drive the morning of.
 Many of my clients will also stay in The Dalles and Hood River which are each only about 10 minutes from where we launch on the Oregon side.
 Should you need to be picked up on the Washington side in Lyle, I can certainly make that happen.
 The ramp on the Oregon side is just a bit more conducive to launching my 25 foot Raptor, but the ramp in Lyle is right next to where we fish and it’s no problem pulling in to grab a customer.

-Don’t hesitate to call me at 971.401.0521 or contact me for questions or to simply book a trip.
+Don’t hesitate to contact me for questions or to simply book a trip.